wieerwill/Project-Management/README.md

 ## Team
+In order to achieve Milestones and a target, one must build up a team.
+It can often be very difficult to work on a project alone.
+Not only are high demands and continuous motivation distributed across a team better to maintain but to reach the project as a whole more quickly.

 ### Project Leader
 - Overview of resorts
 - Classification/distribution of tasks
 - Organize control/agreement among groups
+- responsibility for Project and Team Members

 ### Responsibilities/Tasks
 - MB: Hardware design, CAD design and simulation
-- EIT: Design circuits, define interfaces
+- EIT: Design circuits, define interfaces, PCB design
-- IT: Software, Programming, System Setup, System Communication
+- IT: Software, Programming, System Setup & Communication
 - Media: Advertising, design, writing texts